Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Defending Against LLM-Based AEG

 Experimental results were recorded in Table~\ref{tab:AEG-model-comparison}.
-Through applying combined defensive measures, the success rate of LLM-based AEG can be significantly reduced.
+Under our protocol, applying combined hardening measures can substantially reduce the success rate of LLM-based AEG.
 However, we observe that although the two LLMs did not exploit exactly the same types of vulnerabilities, they were both able to successfully generate attacks against hardened contracts containing BR (Bad Randomness) and TM (Time Manipulation) vulnerabilities.
-Moreover, in all tests involving these vulnerabilities, the contracts were successfully exploited by both two LLMs.
+Moreover, in all tests involving these vulnerabilities, the contracts were successfully exploited by both LLMs.